 If, like me, you find it impossible to resist the sweet smell of street waffles and inviting chocolate shop windows, you’ll be happy to burn some of it off with a visit to the Belfry.
 The 366-step climb is well worth the effort for the magnificent views of the city.

 The belfry was first constructed in 1280 at the height of Bruges’ power and splendor.
 History dealt the building several severe blows over the centuries.
 Parts were struck by lightning, damaged in a thunderstorm, and consumed by flames a third time, before reaching its present state in the 1800s.
-Still it stands, an iconic symbol of the city’s past.
+Nevertheless, it stands, an iconic symbol of the city’s past.

 Activity 2: Live the Life Medieval